CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/AdvancedRules/ItemTier.md

 A weapon's Durability decreases by 1 whenever a weapon is used to attempt to inflict an injury level.

-### Conduit Durability
+### Magic Conduit Durability

-A conduit's durability decreases by 1 whenever it is used to cast magic with a resource ( non-cantrip casting ).
+A magic conduit's durability decreases by 1 whenever it is used to cast magic the consumes magic resource.

 ### Armor Durability